craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

 #.
 Click the ``Create Site`` button
 #.
 Choose the ``Editorial`` blueprint, enter the ``Site Id`` (e.g. ``editorial``), and then review and create.
 #.
 Go to your AWS console in your browser and on the ``Services`` dropdown search for CloudFormation.
 You should then
    see  the CloudFormation for the site you just created with the status ``CREATE_IN_PROGRESS``.
-After a several minutes, the status should change to ``CREATE_COMPLETE``, which tells the Crafter Deployer that the it is able to start uploading files to S3.
+After several minutes, the status should change to ``CREATE_COMPLETE``, which tells the Crafter Deployer that it is able to start uploading files to S3.

    .. image:: /_static/images/system-admin/serverless/cloudformation.png
       :alt: Serverless Site - CloudFormation